 The Roundtable on Sustainable Palm Oil (RSPO) is a multi-stakeholder organisation which aims to promote the production and use of palm oil in a way that is ‘legal, economically viable, environmentally appropriate and socially beneficial’.
 REA joined the RSPO in 2007 and is committed to implementing the RSPO principles and criteria for sustainable palm oil production throughout the group's palm oil operations.
 The group contributes to the development of the RSPO by actively participating in the Biodiversity and HCV working group and the GHG emissions reduction working group.

 In 2011, REA obtained RSPO certification for its two longest established palm oil mills, which as of April 2015 have been verified to be in compliance with the new RSPO standard (RSPO P&C 2013).
 In 2014, 59% of the crude palm oil (CPO) and 68% of the crude palm kernel oil (CPKO) produced by the group was RSPO certified.
-REA’s third mill, which was commissioned in September 2012, is due to undergo an RSPO audit before the end of 2015.

 RSPO Supply Chain Certification

-If it can be proven that a specific batch of CPO or CPKO originated from an RSPO certified source, it can be sold as ‘Identity Preserved’ or ‘Segregated’ certified sustainable CPO or CPKO.
+If it can be proven that a specific batch of CPO or CPKO originated from an RSPO certified estate or mill, it can be sold as ‘Identity Preserved’ or ‘Segregated’ certified sustainable CPO or CPKO.
 If the certified product mixes with non-certified products in the supply chain then it can be sold as certified sustainable CPO or CPKO using a mass balance system.
 This requires records to be kept to demonstrate that the volume of CPO and CPKO sold as sustainable palm oil does not exceed the amount produced by the upstream RSPO certified mills over a specified time period.

 International Sustainability and Carbon Certification